 Investing in a birth doula

 Payment plans are available.
 Insurance doesn't usually cover doula services (except for cost-sharing Christian plans — they often reimburse for doula support), but be sure to check with your flex or HSA account, which could allow your doula fee to be paid with pre-tax dollars.

 - We've put our packages together to give families total support through their pregnancy and postpartum time.
 Check out the packages page for all the details.

-- Most of our birth doulas work at the $850 level.
+- Most of our birth doulas work at the $1000 level.
 Our owner Jessica English's doula fee is $1500.
 The basic birth doula services include phone/email/text support, two prenatal visits, lending library access, 24/7 on-call availability, labor support at home and/or in the hospital (however long your birth lasts), backup doula support, and one postpartum visit.

 Families on WIC

-- Our "Fund for All" allows us to reduce doula fees for under-resourced families who are receiving WIC.
+- Our "Fund for All" allows us to reduce fees for under-resourced families who are receiving WIC.
 Twelve times a year, we offer birth doula services or 20 hours of postpartum support at the rate of $400 for qualifying families.